waynePovey/big-beginner-engine/README.md

 # big-beginner-engine

-A 3D engine written in C++ using DX11.

-Entirely for the purposes of teaching me to code and learn github at the same time.
+A 3D engine written in C++ using DX11, entirely for the purpose of teaching me to code and learn github at the same time.
 More to follow...